 Of course, this is a simple formula for just one campaign.
 When you start to look at a longer period of time and a greater outflow of marketing expenses, you need a more sophisticated formula.

-A second option for calculating CAC that takes into account more expenses like software cost and sales staff salaries would look like this:
+A second option for calculating customer acquisition cost that takes into account more expenses like software cost and sales staff salaries would look like this:

 Marketing & Sales Costs + Wages + Software + Outsourced Services + Overhead for Marketing & Sales / The Number of Customers Acquired = Customer Acquisition Cost